Jury Selection by Zoom Proves To Be Controversial in NJ Criminal Courts

 In court filings, his defense attorney argued that the pool of potential jurors in his client’s case consisted mostly of persons under fifty years of age and that people of color were noticeably few in number—-especially compared to the county’s pre-COVID-19 jury pools.
 The defense attorney said that the jury, as it stood, was 65% white and the majority female.

-Exclusion of Certain Demogreaphics and Disproportionate Number of Economically Priveledge Jurors
+Exclusion of Certain Demographics and Disproportionate Number of Economically Priveledge Jurors

-He also argued that the requirement for jurors to be able to answer questions over the Internet excluded certain demographics.
+He also argued that jurors’ requirement to answer questions over the Internet excluded certain demographics.
 He also claimed that Bergen County’s hybrid jury selection method had selected a disproportionate number of economically-privileged, youthful jurors because they did not have child-care or work conflicts and were technologically fluent.

-The judiciary had said in their July announcement that its hybrid jury-selection process will ensure that those without computers or Internet access would not be excluded from jury pools because the court would make technology available to them.
+In their July announcement, the judiciary said that its hybrid jury-selection process would ensure that those without computers or Internet access would not be excluded from jury pools because the court would make technology available to them.

-Association of Criminal Defense Lawyers Argue that Expediancy is Being Placed Over Consitutional Rights
+Association of Criminal Defense Lawyers Argue that Expediency is Being Placed Over Constitutional Rights

-The court’s plan for hybrid jury trials, like its piloting of virtual grand jury proceedings, has come under fire from legal groups in the state, including the state’s Association of Criminal Defense Lawyers.
+Like its piloting of virtual grand jury proceedings, the court’s plan for hybrid jury trials has come under fire from legal groups in the state, including the state’s Association of Criminal Defense Lawyers.
 Matthew Adams, chair of ACDL-NJ’s pandemic task force, said the court’s hybrid jury selection model “placed expediency over constitutional rights.”

 In Bergen County, the jury selection process is now being reviewed by the Appellate Division.
 It has invited both the ACDL-NJ and the Office of the Public Defender to weigh in.

-Atlantic County Case Moved Forward With Precuation Taken by the Court to Keep Everyone Safe
+Atlantic County Case Moved Forward With Precaution Taken by the Court to Keep Everyone Safe

 Back in Atlantic County, the trial for the check forgery case did get started.
 The jurors wore masks and were spread out in the gallery instead of sitting in the jury box.
 The courtroom was outfitted with plastic barriers.